PSIA vs PSIG: What's the Difference?

 1 PSIA = 1 PSIG + atm

-So at sea level atmospheric pressure (14.7 = atm), this gives us the simple formulas:
+So using sea level atmospheric pressure (14.7 = atm), this gives us the simple formulas to convert PSI:

 PSIA to PSIG Formulas

-To learn more oil and gas concepts, see our other training videos or check out our new podcast, Stuff You Should Know about Oil and Gas Production.
+To explore more upstream oil and gas concepts, see our training videos or check out our podcast, Stuff You Should Know about Energy Production.

 POSTED IN: